Clan MacIntyre

-Clan MacIntyre (McIntyre) (Clann an t-Saoir /gd/) is a Highland Scottish clan.
-The name MacIntyre (from Scottish Gaelic Mac an t-Saoir), means "son of the carpenter.”
-It is most commonly said to descend from Maurice Mac Neil a nephew of Somerled, the great 12th century leader of the Scottish Gaels.
+Clan MacIntyre (McIntyre) (Clann an t-Saoir /gd/) is a Scottish clan.
+The name MacIntyre (from Scottish Gaelic Mac an t-Saoir), means "son of the carpenter."
+It is most commonly said to descend from Maurice Mac Neil, a nephew of Somerled, the great 12th-century leader of the Scottish Gaels.
 Through an ingenious strategy, Maurice secured the marriage of Somerled to the daughter of the King of Mann and the Isles, thus greatly increasing Somerled's territories.
 At an unknown date the clan journeyed from the Hebrides to the Scottish mainland where the chiefs established their home at Glen Noe, in Ardchattan Parish, on the east side of Loch Etive.

 The earliest recorded clan chiefs do not emerge until the 17th century.
 According to tradition, they had held the land at Glen Noe for centuries, although subject to a feudal tenure converted to money rent in later years.
 In 1806, however, the chief was forced to relinquish the tenancy of Glen Noe due to inability to meet the payments.
 He and his family subsequently emigrated to the United States.

 MacIntyres participated in military campaigns during the Wars of the Three Kingdoms and the Jacobite rising of 1745–46 but they did not operate as an independent body.
 Clan members served as hereditary foresters to the Lords of Lorne and as hereditary pipers to the chiefs of Clan Menzies, Clan Chattan and the MacDonalds of Clanranald.
 Duncan Ban MacIntyre is regarded as one of the finest Gaelic poets.